tobychui/arozos/README.md

 sudo apt-get install samba
 ```
 ### Prebuilt Image File
-To install ArOZ Online System to your Raspberry pi, you can use the prebuilt image file for Raspberry Pi 4B / 3B+.
-You can find the image in the link below:
+To install ArOZ Online System to your Raspberry Pi, you could use the prebuilt image file for Raspberry Pi 4B / 3B+.
+The image is in the link below:

 > WORK IN PROGRESS